-Driving Times in New Zealand
+The Important Driving and Travelling Times in New Zealand

 Note that New Zealand driving distances are measured in kilometres (km).
-We have also included the distance in miles (m) for all you UK and US travellers.
+We have also included the distance in miles for all you UK and US travellers.

 North Island Driving Times